All food makes a journey from source to consumer. This journey is calculated in food miles.

 What are carbon emissions?

 Carbon emissions are gases such as carbon dioxide, methane and nitrous oxide.
 These are released into the Earth’s atmosphere when we burn fossil fuels to release energy.
-Carbon emissions are a cause of global warming and some cause pollution.
+Carbon emissions are a cause of and some cause pollution.

 What is global warming?